stevearrants/style/docs/structurecontent.md

 FAQs are easy to write and structure---too easy.
 They:

-* Can be hard to read and search for
+* Can be hard to read and search for.
-* May duplicate other content on your site
+* May duplicate other content on your site.
 * Mean that content is not where people expect to find it.

 If you're thinking about posting FAQs, review the content and look for